Hello and welcome to my Meniere's page.

 freedom, I had to try something,†so I searched for French Maritime Pine Bark

-Extract on EBay and found these:-
+Extract on EBay and found several suppliers:-

 This natural remedy works as a vasodilator which helps increase blood flow.